capnplanet/life-sciences-lms-pr/README.md

 - Simply delete your Spark.
 - Everything will be cleaned up — no traces left behind.

-📄 License For Spark Template Resources
+📄 License

-The Spark Template files and resources from GitHub are licensed under the terms of the MIT license, Copyright GitHub, Inc.
+Unless otherwise agreed in writing, this repository is licensed under the Broad Spectrum GXP LLC Proprietary License.
+All rights reserved.
+See the LICENSE file for full terms.